Reach-Above/reach-above.github.io/mapathon.md

             id: 'Opportunity',
             title: 'An Outdoor Opportunity',
             image: './mapathon/S_E_D.jpg',
             description: 'With school, sports and indoor activites cancelled we had more opportunities to get outside and explore our community.
-To do that we rode our bikes all around our community and nearby trails',
+To do that we rode our bikes all around town and nearby trails',
             location: {
                 center: [-78.69037, 43.93645 ],
                 zoom: 11.74,